 - Advisee assignments will be communicated to the academic departments.

-- Undeclared students and University Studies may be assigned to academic support staff or faculty as needed.
+- Undeclared students and University Studies may be assigned to the Director for Student Academic Services.

 - Upon assignment, Advisers will make contact with new advisees to begin the advising relationship, communicate any department expectations, and describe advising work flow.